LorisGiordano/ProjectEIT-Image-processing-toolbox/Classification/README.md

 ### Trees

-Discover one of the simplest and most powerful machine learning models: the classification trees.
+Discover one of the simplest and most powerful machine learning models: the decision trees.
-Learn about machine learning and uncover all the secrets of classification trees and derived algorithms.
+Learn about machine learning and uncover all the secrets of decision trees and derived algorithms.
+Here, we propose two